Shakthivelms8/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 1. Start **Visual Studio Code**.

-    > &#128221; If you are not already familiar with the Visual Studio Code interface, review the [Get Started guide for Visual Studio Code][code.visualstudio.com/docs/getstarted]
+    > Note: If you are not already familiar with the Visual Studio Code interface, review the [Get Started guide for Visual Studio Code][code.visualstudio.com/docs/getstarted]

 1. Start Visual Studio Code (the program icon is pinned to the Desktop).